-Ready to learn about velocity charts and understand how to use them?
+Ready to learn about Agile velocity charts and understand how to use them?

-In this article, we’ll cover everything you need to know about velocity charts to help you use them for your Agile planning processes.
+In this article, we’ll cover everything you need to know about velocity charts to help you use them for your Agile planning process.

 This Article Contains:

 (Click on the links to jump to a section)